turulomio/pydicts/jupyter/intro.md

 ## Casts

 Casting is essential in programming.
-With Pydicts I try to put together main castings, to work easyly with all king of data structures.
+With Pydicts I try to put together main castings, to work easyly with all kind of data structures.

 ## Data structures